 Diversification is a key component of the Group's policy and is assessed by taking account of all exposure to a single business group.
 Diversification of the portfolio by counterparty is monitored on a regular basis.
 The risk concentration ratio ensures that the total amount of risks incurred on a counterparty exceeds neither 10% of the Group's net consolidated shareholders' equity, nor its recurring beneficiary capacity.

-At the request of BGL BNP Paribas, the CSSF has confirmed the total exemption of the risks taken on the BNP Paribas Group as part of the calculation of the major risk limits, in accordance with Directive 2013/36/EU (CRD 4) and Regulation (EU) No. 575/2013.
+At the request of BGL BNP Paribas, the CSSF has confirmed the total exemption of the risks taken on the BNP Paribas Group as part of the calculation of the major risk limits, in accordance with Directive 2013/36/EU (CRD 4), transposed in the law of 23 July 2015, and Regulation (EU) No. 575/2013.